placaille/segmentation-transfer/README.md

 ```
 make models/segnet.pth remote=true
 ```
-The above will run with the remote subdirectories as reference.
+The above will run with the remote subdirectories as reference

+The default remote directories are on the Mila clusters.
 See [the makefile](makefile) for more info about remote directories.

 *N.B.
 The demos can only be run locally.*